Unity-Technologies/com.unity.multiplayer.samples.bitesize/README.md

 ## Getting the project
 ### Direct download

- - You can download the latest versions of these samples from our [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/releases/tag/v1.2.1) page
+ - You can download the latest versions these samples from our [Releases](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/releases) page

  - __Alternatively:__ select `Code` and select the 'Download Zip' option.
 Please note that this will download the branch you're currently viewing on Github
 <br><br>